ggagua/star/README.md

 Here is the SQLite base:
 <img width="752" alt="image" src="https://github.com/ggagua/star/assets/117936056/9cdfe5ac-9f49-4189-997a-d8adf5c34fd6">

-## Getting Started

-To get a copy of this project and run it locally, follow these steps:

 Rest is up to you to explore, but how do you access the project?
 ## Getting Started